Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 If the variance is not specified, the parameter is implicitly declared invariant.
 See [the type system section][Mixed-site variance] for details.

+A type parameter is **used in covariant position** in the following cases:

+- It is used as an argument in another generic type and the corresponding parameter in that type is covariant;
+- It is the return type of a function;
+- It is a type of a property.

+A type parameter is **used in contravariant position** in the following cases:

+- It is used as an argument in another generic type and the corresponding parameter in that type is contravariant;
+- It is a type of an parameter of a function;
+- It is a type of a mutable property.

+A type parameter is used in an invariant position if it is used as an argument in another generic type and the corresponding parameter in that type is invariant.

+A usage of a contravariant type parameter in a covariant or invariant position, as well as usage of a covariant type parameter in a contravariant or invariant position, results in **variance conflict** and a compiler error, unless the containing declaration is private to the type parameter owner (in which case its visibility is restricted, see the [visibility][Declaration visibility] section for details).

+This restrictions may be lifted in particular cases by [annotating][Annotations] the corresponding type parameter usage with a special built-in annotation `kotlin.UnsafeVariance`.
+By supplying this annotation the author of the code explicitly declares that safety features that variance checks provide are not needed in this particular declarations.

+TODO: account for more complex cases

 #### Reified type parameters

 Type parameters of inline function declarations (and only those) can be declared `reified` using the corresponding keyword.